A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{Driving Customization}

-This study captures users' expectations for \textit{driving customization} in robotaxi.
-Beyond basic needs such as ad hoc route changes or parking requests, users express a desire for customizable driving modes with natural language understanding, enabling preferences such as scenic- versus distance-optimized routing and efficiency- versus comfort-oriented driving styles, as discussed in Section \ref{ED-personalization}.
-Notably, driving customization blurs the boundary between machine and human decision-making and raises ethical concerns about responsibility attribution, placing greater demands on the development of legal frameworks for autonomous driving~\cite{maurer2016autonomous,padinhakara2025navigating}.
+This study captures users' expectations for \textit{driving customization} in robotaxis.
+Beyond basic needs such as ad hoc route changes or parking requests, users expressed a desire for customizable driving modes with natural language understanding, enabling preferences such as scenic- versus distance-optimized routing and efficiency- versus comfort-oriented driving styles, as discussed in Sec. \ref{ED-personalization}.
+Notably, driving customization blurs the boundary between machine and human decision-making and raises ethical concerns about responsibility attribution, placing greater demands on the ethics development of legal frameworks for autonomous driving~\cite{maurer2016autonomous,padinhakara2025navigating}.